theNewDynamic/aba-icc/_cases-test2/the-prosecutor-v-gbagbo-and-ble-goude.md

       event_date: 2011-11-30
       action:
       accused: laurent-gbagbo
       description: "Gbagbo entered ICC custody on November 30, 2011.
 Charges were confirmed against him on 12 June 12, 2014.
-His case was joined with Charles BlÃ© GoudÃ© on March 11, 2015.
-On October 28, 2015, Trial Chamber I of the International Criminal Court (ICC) rescheduled the trialâ€™s opening statements, initially scheduled on November 10, 2015, to January 28, 2016."
+His case was joined with Charles Blé Goudé on March 11, 2015.
+On October 28, 2015, Trial Chamber I of the International Criminal Court (ICC) rescheduled the trial’s opening statements, initially scheduled on November 10, 2015, to January 28, 2016."
   - event (2011-11-30):
       event_date: 2011-11-30
       action: "Arrest Warrant"